 Common Texture's geometric circle and cypress hand block print designs

 We work closely with the team of colorists first, they mix the natural pigments and resins together to create our base color and we test this on the fabric.
-Then we do a block test to see how the patterns best fit our end products like our pure linen pillow cases.
+Then we do a block test to see how the patterns best fit our end products like our pure linen robes.

 Block testing - one of our favorite parts of the design process